Oakafee/oakafee.github.io/_posts/2016-09-26-middle-eastern-people.md

 category-name: middle-eastern-people
 ---

-Jersey City has a huge Middle Eastern population, concentrated in the neighborhood west of Journal Square.
-I actually don't know too much about these New Jerseyites — it seems that my life hasn't overlapped with them that much.
+Jersey City has a substantial Middle Eastern population, concentrated in the neighborhood west of Journal Square.
+Paterson has some Middle Eastern neighborhoods as well, which enjoy some status in the broader NJ culture as food destinations.
+I recently had a delicious Turkish meal of pide in Paterson.